substantial/mapify/README.md

   fell out of sight.
 * You can tell Mapify to use any tile size for tiles (e.g., 1x1, 4x4, 16x16, 32x32, etc.)
 * You can tell Mapify to generate horizontal or vertical levels
+* Automatically detects width and height of your level and centers it in the container you pass in

-What it's not good at:
+# What it's not good at

 * 3d levels.
 The map format is decidedly 2d.
 While your prefabs can of course have a 3rd dimension, they're going to lay out on a 2d grid and a flat 2d grid